aaeeragh/returnjourneyproject/README.md

 The main html file for chatroom is [chatroom.html](./blob/master/chatroom.html)

-We have used Google Firebase to store the chat datas so in order to use your own company's database .
+*We have used Google Firebase to store the chat datas so in order to use your own company's database .
 Go to [chatroom.js](./blob/master/chatroom.js) and add your database details i.e- API key into the initialization part of the code .
 ![api key add](./images/Screenshot%202024-04-14%20at%205.18.10 PM.png)
 The design configurations are done in [coin.css](./blob/master/coin.css) and [chatroom.css](./blob/master/chatroom.css)

 ## Journey Coins

 We have introduced a new feature called The Journey Coins .
-These are basically virtual coins that are created for the company which can be used to distribute among users after the user does complete certain perk
+These are basically virtual coins that are created for the company which can be used to distribute among users after the user does complete certain perk .

 This will certainly be a game changer as people will be excited to use the feature even more with the hope of getting something in return as well .

 ![Journey Coin](./images/Screenshot%202024-04-14%20at%205.37.32 PM.png)

 Perks to achieve to get coins